esp-rs/book/src/tooling/simulating/wokwi.md

 [wokwi-server] also allows simulating your resulting binary on other Wokwi projects, with more hardware parts other than the chip itself.
 See the [corresponding section of the wokwi-server Readme] for detailed instructions.

 ## Custom chips
-Wokwi allows generating custom chips that let you to program the behaviour of a component that is not supported in Wokwi, for more details see the official [Wokwi documentation][wokwi-custom-chip]
+Wokwi allows generating custom chips that let you program the behaviour of a component not supported in Wokwi.
+For more details, see the official [Wokwi documentation][wokwi-custom-chip]

 [Wokwi]: https://wokwi.com/